 As well as wandering around and enjoying the view, traditional art performances are put on throughout the day.
 Times vary, so check the information at the ticket desk.

-How to get there: To reach the entrance, walk along Ham Rong Road, which runs behind the church, and turn left at the end before the Trade Union Hotel.
+To reach the entrance, walk along Ham Rong Road, which runs behind the church, and turn left at the end before the Trade Union Hotel.
 The ticket desk is near the bottom of the steps, opposite the Thai Binh Sapa Hotel.